 On my first night in Tofino I had the best meal of my entire trip at the Sea Shanty restaurant, the building high up on the right in the following panoramic picture.
 Both the food and the service at this restaurant were excellent.

 After dinner at the Sea Shanty restaurant I went down to check out the wharf (that's where I was standing when I took the panoramic picture above).
 While on the wharf I had a chance to see a few float planes land and take off.
 One of them even did an interesting flyby of the wharf.
-If you want to see what I mean by the flyby, click on the 'Advance Picture' link below or the picture itself to step through the flyby.

 A couple signs near the wharf.